osfrnc/ospfranco.github.io/_posts/2024-05-30-react native security guide.md

 Is there a way to protect secrets?
 Using a gateway would be one way, but sometimes it is not possible, for example, when using a third-party SDK that ingests the key directly.
 There is nothing we can do about that.

+## Device Attestation

 An important thing to note here is the existence of device attestation.
 Device attestation is a process where the OS tries to verify that the device and/or app has not been tampered with.
 There are [APIs for iOS](https://support.apple.com/guide/deployment/managed-device-attestation-dep28afbde6a/web) and [Android](https://developer.android.com/privacy-and-security/safetynet/attestation).
 Some companies offer this as a service with an SDK, allowing you to verify the device/app before sending data to it.
 However, this is a not very well-explored topic and may be time-consuming or expensive.

-With device attestation, you could have a more secure (read: more inconvenient to hack) secret management:
+With device attestation, you could have a more secure (or at least more inconvenient to hack) secret management:

 1. On app start, perform device attestation.
 If it fails: game over, you tampered with the device/app, so no access.
 2. On first start, download the secrets and store them in your favorite cryptographically secure storage.
 3. Combine this with partial keys that need to be fetched from a server each time to decode the secrets/data.

 Again, once a hacker has access to the device, it's game over.
 They can even mess with the OS internals to defeat device attestation, but at least you can make their lives harder.

+## Env Packages

 A final point to mention is packages like `react-native-dotenv` and `react-native-config`.
 I don't like them because they can be misleading (and have caused me trouble compiling them in the past).
 These "environment variables" packages still package your environment variables inside the app bundle and then read them at runtime.
 While they have not intentionally deceived people into thinking they are secure, the naming and the mixing of real environment variables with what they do have at least led unaware developers to think their secrets are secure (speaking from personal experience).